 You can use Silhouette’s Print & Cut features to make temporary tattoos, stickers, and all sorts of 3-dimensional papercrafts.
 Silhouette Studio will automatically print out the registration marks so that the cuts are aligned perfectly with your printed material.

-A few of the new features that Silhouette Studio 4.3 will add:
+A few of the new features that Silhouette Studio has added add:

 - New custom color palettes (you can design and save your own palettes to use over and over, for different styles of project or product brands).
 A lot of us have made our own small ‘hacks’ to make this work in the past using the eyedropper tool, now it’s integrated right into the software.
 It’s about time!

 - Most recently used colors will show for easy reuse.